The Rules

 Any changes to these rules will happen after the season has concluded based on staff and participant feedback.

-If there is a need to change the rules mid-season, these changes will be decided on by league staff and be put to a vote by Team Captains.
-The rules will only be changed if a majority of Team Captains have approved the change.
 The only exception to this policy is for rule changes requested by the venue or any change needed to ensure the safety of staff and participants.